SSkimmd/SPTLauncher/README.md

-#   l Launcher / Mod Manager For SPT-AKI
+#   Launcher / Mod Manager For SPT-AKI